MCCE: Monte Carlo sampling of realistic counterfactual explanations: Generating counterfactual explanations with MCCE

-Thus, to model and sample from $p(\bm{X}^m|\bm{X}^f)$, it suffices to estimate each of the conditional distributions in \eqref{eq:chain_rule} separately, and then recursively sample from these models in the order of increasing number of conditional features.
-The main reason for rewriting $p(\bm{X}^m|\bm{X}^f)$ in this way is that it is typically much easier to appropriately model distributions with only a single dependent variable, rather than many.
+Then, we estimate each of the univariate conditional distributions in \eqref{eq:chain_rule} separately.
+The main reason for rewriting $p(\bm{X}^m \mid \bm{X}^f, Y')$ in this way is that it is typically much easier to correctly model distributions with only a single dependent variable, rather than many.